Xander Schauffele leads fightback against ‘negativity’ at US Ryder Cup payments

 “There’s a lot of pride that comes into playing in one of these, and yes, we’re happy to get paid for this, and yes, I plan on donating it.
 It’s something that selfishly will make me feel good about what I do.”

-Team captain Keegan Bradley, who helped set up the payment model, also plans to donate 100 per cent to charity and world number one Scottie Scheffler has suggested he will do likewise.
+Team captain Bradley, who helped set up the payment model, also plans to donate 100 per cent to charity and world number one Scheffler has suggested he will do likewise.

 Scheffler said: “My wife and I like to do a lot of stuff in our local community and I’ve never been one to announce what we do.